Fun16/Customer-Churn-Prediction/README.md

 ## What is Customer Churn?

 Customer churn refers to the phenomenon where customers stop using a company's products or services.
 In industries such as telecom, churn directly affects revenue and growth.
-Predicting churn in advance enables businesses to take proactive measures—like offering discounts or improving service quality—to retain at-risk customers.
+Predicting churn in advance enables businesses to take proactive measures like offering discounts or improving service quality so as to retain at-risk customers.

 This project uses supervised machine learning techniques to predict whether a customer is likely to churn, based on their account information, service usage, and demographics.